 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.
+The specific procedures for this engagement and the extent to which these are capable of detecting irregularities, including fraud, are detailed below: